digiblurDIY/Website/docs/ha/esphome-garage-opener.md

 # ESPHome Garage Opener

-myQ garage door openers have these "digital" buttons where you can't just use a relay to act like the button is being pushed to open/close the garage door.
+myQ newer model garage door openers have these "digital" buttons where you can't just use a relay to act like the button is being pushed to open/close the garage door.
 I used a spare remote opener to control both of my doors without the cloud and keep it all local and reliable.
 In a later revision I will also be adding vehicle sensors to determine if a vehicle is parked in the spot for automating the doors opening and closing.

 ## Parts